The cohomological Hall algebra of a preprojective algebra: The formal cohomological Hall algebras

 \section{The formal cohomological Hall algebras}

 In this section, we review in the algebraic setting the cohomological Hall algebra defined by Kontsevich and Soibelman in \cite{KS}.
 The idea of studying CoHA from arbitrary oriented Borel-Moore homology theory goes back to \cite[\S~3.7]{KS}.
-We spell out in an explicit fashion the shuffle formula for this CoHA.
-We emphasize the dependence of the shuffle formula on the formal group law.
+We spell out in an explicit fashion the shuffle formula for this CoHA, with emphasis on the dependence on the formal group law.